Blog

 a1qa

-When curing or choosing the “antidote,” healthcare employees use personal patients’ data more than ever before relying on health condition, previous diseases record, and more.
-Thus, while developing digital clinical assistants, one should make sure they comply with standards and should guarantee they operate accurately and don’t cause any harm.
+However, when applying this state-of-the-art software, healthcare employees use personal patients’ data more than ever before relying on health conditions and previous disease records.
+This is why while developing digital clinical assistants, we suggest making sure they comply with standards and don’t cause any harm.

-In the article, we bring to notice the HIPAA benchmarks and shed light on the strictly required data security aspects.
+In the article, we bring to notice the HIPAA benchmarks and shed light on the strictly required data security aspects that aim to provide patients with greater control over their personal data and ensure its full protection.
 Furthermore, we appraise how QA and software testing services can help comply with the established norms.

 Standards: regard or disregard…

-Being among life-threatening industries, healthcare doesn’t excuse any errors.
+Due to being among life-threatening industries, healthcare doesn’t excuse any errors.
 Even a minor one can trigger critical consequences for human well-being.
-Let’s say, an unintentional misprint in prescriptions may cause inappropriate treatment or no treatment at all.
+Let’s say an unintentional misprint in prescriptions may cause inappropriate treatment or no treatment at all.
 Inaccurate medical equipment setup can implicitly affect the health state.
 If not mentioning negative scenarios that may occur when compromising on software quality and not adhering to requirements.

-Being a mandatory step of verifying eHealth solutions’ functionality before going live, the HIPAA community sets penalties for violation of the regulations.
-In recent years, alongside a substantial increase in fines, the number of breach cases has also grown.
-Thus, an average HIPAA’s penalty has reached $1.2 million in 2019, and these figures are the norm now.
+As it’s a mandatory step of verifying eHealth solutions’ functionality before going live, the HIPAA community sets penalties for violations of the regulations.
+In 2022, alongside a substantial increase in fines, reaching $60,973 only for a minor violation, the number of breach cases has also grown.

 Shifting to digital document storage and management, information protection is gaining a greater priority.
 Businesses should implement safety measures, as private data might turn to the object of cyber attacks and inappropriate data usage.
 HIPAA Journal indicates the number of malicious actions is only soaring within years.
-In total, 34.9 million Americans had their personal health information (PHI) compromised in 2019.
+In total, around 50 million Americans were affected by health data leakage in 2022.

 Following three of HIPAA’s cornerstones